Tharindu-Dharmadasa/Tharindu-Dharmadasa/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning NextJs
+- 👯 I’m looking to collaborate on Anyone who seek fast learner
+- 💬 Ask me about anything you want

 <!--
 **Tharindu-Dharmadasa/Tharindu-Dharmadasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.